miner/herbert/README.md

 	;=> true

-	(conforms? '{:a int :b sym :c? [str*]} '{:a 1 :b foo}) ;=> true
+	(conforms? '{:a int :b sym :c? [str*]} '{:a 1 :b foo}) ; :c is optional so it's OK if it's not there at all.
+	;=> true

 	(conforms? '{:a int :b sym :c? [str*]} '{:a foo :b bar}) ;=> false

-    (conforms? '{:a (a int) :b sym :c? [a+]} '{:a 1 :b foo :c [1 1 1]}) ;=> true
+    (conforms? '{:a (a int) :b sym :c? [a+]} '{:a 1 :b foo :c [1 1 1]}) ; a is bound to the int associated with :a, and then used again to define the values in the ; seq associated with :c.
+    ;=> true

     (conforms? '(& {:a (a int) :b (b sym) :c (c [b+])} (assert (= (count c) a))) '{:a 2 :b foo :c [foo foo]})
+    ; The & operator just means the following elements are found inline, not in a container.
+	; In this case, we use it to associate the assertion with the single map constraint.
+The ; assertion says that number or items in the :c value must be equal to the value associated ; with :a.
+Notice that all the elements in the :c seq must be equal to the symbol associated ; with :b.
     ;=> true

     (conform '[(a int) (b int) (c int+ a b)] [3 7 4 5 6])
+	; Inside a seq, the first two ints establish the low and high range of the rest ; of the int values.
     ;=> {c [4 5 6], b 7, a 3}

     (def my-checker (conform '[(a int) (b int) (c int+ a b)]))